GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 # Statement of need

-Energy system models are powerful tools commonly used to create detailed insights into possibly future developments of the energy system, providing valuable information to decision makers.
+Energy system models are powerful tools commonly used to create detailed insights into possible future developments of the energy system, providing valuable information to decision makers.
 This includes a variety of model outputs such as cost-efficient capacity planning for both generation and flexibility options, as well as information on the resulting costs, supply mixes, and emission trajectories.
 Noteworthy examples of other established open energy system modelling frameworks include PyPSA [@brown_pypsa_2018], OSeMOSYS [@howells_osemosys_2011], oemof [@hilpert_open_2018], Balmorel [@wiese_balmorel_2018], TIMES [@loulou_documentation_2005], or EMPIRE [@backe_empire_2022].
 A comparison of several open source energy system modelling frameworks, including GENeSYS-MOD can be found at @candas_code_2022 .

 GENeSYS-MOD, which stands for "The Global Energy System Model", was originally released in 2017 [@loffler_designing_2017] and has since then been updated and expanded several times.
 However, one major shortcoming of older GENeSYS-MOD versions was that it was only available for the General Algebraic Modeling Language (GAMS), a commercial software for model building, which restricted the openness of the framework.
 Therefore, with version 4.0, we now introduce a new Julia version of GENeSYS-MOD that offers the exact same functionality as the GAMS-based version, but removes all commercial license requirements, especially when also using an open solver such as HiGHS.